-My absolute favorite Mexican dish are Chile Rellenos.
-I should have made this soup a long time ago; the flavor is a perfect representation!
+My absolute favorite Mexican meal is Chile Rellenos.
+I should have made this Chile Relleno Soup a long time ago; the flavor is a perfect representation!

 My uncle had even visited Mexico and married while there but I don’t ever remember eating the foods prepared by my Aunt Maria…boy was that a mistake.
 North Carolina was equally devoid of all things Mexican but things changed dramatically when we moved to Denver, home of a great deal of Mexican influence.